ZarnackGroup/racoon_clip/docs/index.rst

 - eCLIP, seCLIP
 - miR-eCLIP
 - custom set-ups for other CLIP experiments based on read-stops

+**Set-up of reads, obtained from different types of CLIP experiments:**

 .. figure:: ../CLIP_types.png
    :width: 400